votingworks/vxmail/docs/product-spec.md

 - medium: up to 45,000 ballot pages per day, in batches of 300, each batch taking 3 minutes to scan.
 - large: up to 120,000 ballot pages per day, in batches of 500, each batch taking 3.5 minutes to scan.

-The VxMail Ballot Tabulator produces a set of cast vote records (CVRs) and a tally of those CVRs.
+The Ballot Tabulator produces a set of cast vote records (CVRs) and a tally of those CVRs.

 ### Ballot Reconciliation

 Election officials can use VxMail to ensure that each voter casts no more than one ballot.
-The VxMail Ballot Manager tracks the list of voters who have cast a ballot, which can then be reconciled against the state voter registration system to flag any voter that may have cast a ballot both in person and by mail.
+The Ballot Manager tracks the list of voters who have cast a ballot, which can then be reconciled against the state voter registration system to flag any voter that may have cast a ballot both in person and by mail.
 Election officials have a choice of two options:
-- connecting the VxMail Ballot Manager to the State Election Management System for live information on which voters have already voted.
+- connecting the Ballot Manager to the State Election Management System for live information on which voters have already voted.
-- reconciling the VxMail Ballot Manager list of received ballots with the Election Management System on a nightly basis, leaving ballot envelopes unopened until the next day once those voters have been confirmed not to have voted by other means.
+- reconciling the Ballot Manager's list of received ballots with the Election Management System on a nightly basis, leaving ballot envelopes unopened until the next day once those voters have been confirmed not to have voted by other means.